cknightdevelopment/cknightdevelopment.github.io/_drafts/2016-09-03-powershell.markdown

 # etc.
 ```

-When you run the function you will see a bunch of output from `MSBuild.exe`, and if any errors are encountered they will be in red.
+When you execute the function you will see a bunch of output from `MSBuild.exe`, and if any errors are encountered they will be in red.
 At the end of the build step there will be a summary with any warnings or errors that occurred during the build.

 I use this function throughout my work day and it makes me much more productive.
 I no longer need to open Visual Studio, wait for my solution to load, clean, build, etc. I just execute the `buildVS` function and I am done.